lijunjie2232/java_web_study/backend/spring/Mybatis.md

 ```

 - create Mybatis xml configuration file for mapper
-- !!! if name in sql not the same as bean, use alias in sql select
+- !!! if name in sql not the same as bean, use alias in sql select or [resultMap](#resultMap)

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>